HiFaraz/character/docs/README.md

-# Identity Desk documentation
+# Character documentation

-Everything you need to know about Identity Desk
+Everything you need to know about Character

 ## Contents